Kerala Itinerary - 7 Days

 Known as “God’s Own Country”, Kerala is situated on the Malabar coast of South India.
 Lush green vegetation, miles & miles of scenic shoreline, sprawling tea gardens, and serpentine backwaters make Kerala a paradise for nature lovers.
 The state is known for its aromatic herbs & spices, colorful street art, fragrant cuisine, ayurvedic treatments, vibrant festivals, and traditional dance forms.

 If you are looking for tranquility, relaxation, and solitude, then Kerala should definitely be on your list.
-Seven days are definitely not enough to explore Kerala in depth.
+Seven days are not enough to explore Kerala in depth.
 But it is sufficient to capture the essence and beauty of this stunning tropical paradise.
+This 7-day Kerala itinerary will take you to some of the state’s most beautiful and diverse attractions, including backwaters, hill stations, beaches, and cultural sites.

 Best time to visit Kerala